etheriau/HealthVaultJavaLib/README.md

 The official Microsoft version is in https://github.com/microsoft/healthvault-java-sdk

+This also includes differences from https://github.com/CHBase/chbase-java-sdk for support CHBase.

 ==================================================================================

 This project comprises an SDK to access HealthVault and some sample ui's